A version of this article appeared in the Spring 2018 issue of strategy+business.

 Whether these behaviors indicate genuine hubris or not can come down to a matter of frequency, degree, or number.
 Take frequency: Everyone can be overconfident from time to time or occasionally try to deflect blame.
 But someone who consistently engages in those behaviors is in more danger of falling into full-blown hubris than someone who sometimes lapses.
 As for degree, someone who is impervious to criticism, for example, may not be as far along on the road to full-blown hubris as someone who is openly contemptuous of critics or, even worse, someone who punishes those critics.
 Hubris can also be a matter of number, where the sheer volume of various behaviors reaches critical mass, though no particular behavior is invariable in frequency or degree.

 The senior business leader of a global financial-services firm was tapped to lead the $100 million transformation of the company.
 The company had decided to radically alter its go-to-market strategy and the customer-facing technology that would support it.
 The project entailed multiple operational, reputational, and financial risks and was likely to be hampered by outsourcing and technological constraints, as well as turf struggles.
 The business leader had long been seen by peers as excessively image-conscious, always insisting on receiving good news — a characteristic whose consequences were to be greatly magnified on the much bigger stage of organization-wide transformation.
-He soon created an environment that permitted no dissent, imposed impossibly tight deadlines for various work streams, and airily dismissed the problems of time and insufficient resources.
+He soon created an environment that permitted no dissent, imposed impossibly tight deadlines for various work streams, and airily dismissed the problems of insufficient time and resources.

 As the project deteriorated, the 10-member project team went from warning him about problems to concealing them, because they feared his withering criticism.
 The frequency of team meetings dwindled, and he began communicating to the team primarily through two of its most pliable members.
 When major problems emerged in early-stage implementation, business leaders whose P&Ls depended on the success of the project voiced their concerns.
 They were unable to break through the wall of happy talk around the leader.
-Eventually, the dominos began to fall: Employees disengaged, contract disputes with the IT outsourcer erupted, costs ballooned, and customer data was discovered to be unreliable.
+Eventually, the dominoes began to fall: Employees disengaged, contract disputes with the IT outsourcer erupted, costs ballooned, and customer data was discovered to be unreliable.
 Ultimately, the company pulled the plug on the project and showed the leader the door.
 Tens of millions of dollars and more than a year had been wasted.

 Establish mechanisms for speaking truth to power.
 Beyond subjecting themselves to periodic, mandatory assessments such as performance reviews, leaders should consider mechanisms as simple as the old-fashioned suggestion box.
 One leader we know recently installed one outside his office and was surprised to receive a heavy dose of harsh, anonymous feedback about his aloof leadership style.
 Another executive solicits candid feedback via email from team members on what the team could do differently, what they could continue doing but improve, and what they should stop doing altogether.
 Each month he selects the most incisive response, reads it aloud at the next team meeting, and praises its author — a practice that encourages transparency, new thinking, and constructive criticism.